wikimedia/integration-zuul/doc/source/reference/tenants.rst

       The items in the list follow the same format described in **untrusted-projects**.

+      .. attr:: <project>

+         The config-projects have an additional config option that may be specified optionally.

+         .. attr:: load-branch
+            :default: master

+            Define which branch is loaded from a config project.
+By default config projects load Zuul configuration only from the master branch.

    .. attr:: untrusted-projects

       A list of projects to be treated as untrusted in this tenant.